Modeling and forecasting exchange rate volatility in time-frequency domain: Theoretical framework for time-frequency decomposition of realized volatility

-where the original grid of observation times, $M=\{t_1,\dots,t_N\}$ is subsampled to $M^{(g)}$, $g=1,\dots,G$, where $N/G\rightarrow \infty$ as $N\rightarrow \infty$.
 The estimator in Eq. (\ref{tsrv}) provides the first consistent and asymptotic estimator of the quadratic variation of $p_t$ with rate of convergence $N^{-1/6}$. \cite{zhang2005} also provide the theory for optimal choice of $G$ grids, $G^*=c N^{2/3}$, where the constant $c$ can be set to minimize the total asymptotic variance.

-A different approach to deal with noise is realized kernels (RK) due to \cite{barndorff2008}.
-In our study, we use the non-negative realized kernel with Parzen weights which guarantees a positive estimate.\footnote{The realized kernel estimator is computed without accounting for end effects, for more information see \cite{barndorff2008} } Since we are interested in decomposing quadratic variation into the integrated variance and jump variation component, we have use a methodology for jump detection as well. \cite{barndorff2004,barndorff2006} develop bipower variation estimator (BV), which can detect the presence of jumps in high-frequency data.
+Since we are interested in decomposing quadratic variation into the integrated variance and jump variation component, we introduce a methodology for jump detection.
+Recent evidence from the volatility forecasting literature indicates that two sources of variation in the price process substantially differ and impact future volatility in different ways.
+Before introducing our estimator, we introduce two commonly used estimators of volatility and integrated variation, which will be used as benchmark in the empirical exercise.

+\cite{barndorff2004,barndorff2006} develop bipower variation estimator (BV), which can detect the presence of jumps in high-frequency data.
 The main idea of the BV estimator is to compare two measures of the integrated variance, one containing the jump variation and the other being robust to jumps and hence containing only the integrated variation part.
 In our work, we use the \cite{ABH2011} adjustment of the original \cite{barndorff2004} estimator, which helps render it robust to certain types of microstructure noise.
+The bipower variation over $[t-h,t]$ is defined by